Computers are at the heart of our company and today, they are becoming more and more advanced.

 Over a century later, in 1936, Alan Turing came up with the concept of the ‘Turing Machine’, which was designed to manipulate and compute symbols that were fed into it, using a strip of tape.
 It became the central concept for the modern electrical computer.

 For the next couple of years, 1937 to 1942 to be exact, a Physics and Mathematics professor named J. V. Atanasoff and his graduate student, Clifford Berry, attempted to build the world’s first computer, which could solve equations.
 This was the first time a computer could store information into its memory.

-The following year, John Mauchly and J. Presper Eckert began working on a new invention called the Electronic Numerical Integrator and Computer (ENIAC) which could solve a huge number of numerical problems.
+The following year, John Mauchly and J. Presper Eckert began working on an invention called the Electronic Numerical Integrator and Computer (ENIAC) which could solve a huge number of numerical problems.
 It is most widely regarded as the first electronic computer.

-However, the next computer, which could store and run a program from memory, was built in 1950 by Mauchly and Eckert called the UNIVAC and this was considered as the first commercial computer for businesses.
+However, the next computer, which could store and run a programme from memory, was built in 1950 by Mauchly and Eckert called the UNIVAC and this was considered as the first commercial computer for businesses..

 In 1953, Grace Hopper started to develop the first computer language known as COBOL and in the same year, IBM released IBM 701 EDPM, the first ever mass-produced computer, to help the United Nations keep tabs on Korea.

 In 1958, Jack Kilby and Robert Noyce built the first ever computer chip and Japan released their first electronic computer, the NEAC 1101.

 The 1960s set the stones for further years to come; a few advancements to mention: in 1964, Douglas Engelbart revealed a preview of the modern computer with a mouse and a graphical user interface (GUI); in 1966, Hewlett-Packard (HP) released its first general computer, HP2115, and in 1968, began promoting the first mass-market computer ever called HP9100A.